 - Agree on the thematic scope of the special issue and a timetable with the managing editor of Entangled Religions.

-- Seek submissions either by CfPs or by direct invitation (or both).
+- Seek submissions by CfPs or direct invitation (or both).

-- Assess relevance, quality and language of the submitted manuscripts and, if necessary, request a first revision by the author(s).
+- Assess the relevance, quality, and language of the submitted manuscripts and, if necessary, request a first revision by the author(s).

 - Propose three potential independent reviewers for each submitted manuscript for double-blind peer review.

 - Assess the quality of both peer reviews in consultation with ER’s editorial team.